Pia Haraldsen: Career

 November 2007 she published her first book; Pias bekjennelser, shopping, sjekking, skikk og bruk.

-Spring 2009 it was announced that Pia and her mother Jasmin Haraldsen, would search for love in their own dating reality show "Pia og Jasmin" on Norwegian TV3.
-The show was shot in South of France summer of 2009, and broadcast on TV the following fall.
+Spring 2009 it was announced that Pia and her mother, Jasmin Haraldsen, would search for love in their own dating reality show "Pia og Jasmin" on Norwegian TV3.
+The show was shot in South of France summer of 2009 and broadcast on TV the following fall.

 Pia chose partner Vemund Aarstrand in the show finale, while mother Jasmin found love in contestant Jan Horn, whom she married February 2010.

 Pia and Vemund broke up spring 2010, as documented in the Norwegian press.

 In 2010, Pia designed her first womenswear collection for Norwegian fashion house Agape.

-The collection was named Pia Haraldsen for Agape, and launched at Oslo Fashion Week in August 2010.
+The collection was named Pia Haraldsen for Agape and launched at Oslo Fashion Week in August 2010.

-In 2011, Pia made her TV-comeback as host of a Travel Show on TV8, called "LuksusFri".
+In 2011, Pia made her TV comeback as host of a Travel Show on TV8, called "LuksusFri".

 The same year Pia also hosted a fashion makeover show and was named the face of Passion Watches.

 Interview with James Oddo

 In the summer of 2007, Haraldsen filmed an interview with New York City politician James Oddo.
 She asked how Barack Obama could run for president, as he is not a U.S. citizen (she said she read somewhere he was "African-American") and asked if Senator Clinton could be president after the "cigar incident?".
 The councilman reacted to the questions and threw the crew out of his office.

 After the interview was shown on Norwegian Television it was posted on YouTube and attracted attention.
 Haraldsen was interviewed by large American media outlets like USA Today, Inside Edition and Fox News.

 In early October 2008, Haraldsen was denied a visa by US authorities.
 This came after the US Embassy in Oslo had sought a second opinion from the Department of Homeland Security.
-The refusal states that she does not appear to fulfil requirements for journalists, however, it states she may apply for an artist visa.
+The refusal states that she does not appear to fulfill requirements for journalists; however, it states she may apply for an artist visa.
 Haraldsen wanted to cover the presidential election for TV 2 Entertainment.
-A tourist visa application takes about two weeks to process whereas a journalist visa only takes 3 days.
+A tourist visa application takes about two weeks to process, whereas a journalist visa only takes 3 days.